pterodragon/pterodragon.github.io/src/assets/md/control_theory/main.md

 ![nyquist_d_contour](/md/control_theory/tex/nyquist_d_contour.png)

-$R \rightarrow \infty$ and the middle semi-circle to the right is to avoid any poles on the imaginary axis
+$R \rightarrow \infty$ and the middle semi-circle to the right (applies to every pole) is to avoid any poles on the imaginary axis

 The Nyquist plot is the locus of the loop transfer function $L(s)$ when $s$ traverses $\Gamma$ in the clockwise direction